 Of course they were differences, Jesus was correcting some of the teachings of the Manual of Discipline in the Sermon of the Mountain.
 And there were some veiled comments on them by Jesus on the bread of the Pharisees and the bread of the Herodians (they main monastery was in Judea, in Herod territory).

 But in my opinion the Dead Sea Scrolls reafirm the case of the Catholic Church and the Eastern and Oriental Orthodox Churches on the Christian beliefs vs the Protestant position.

 Many of the beliefs and practices of Apostolic Christianity that the Protestants say has a pagan origin has now proven to be Jewish in origin and well know to Jesus.
 The fact that Jesus critizised the Essenes much less that the Pharisees and the Saduccees means that He aproved most of their beliefs, who latter were adopted by the Early Church and confirmed by Paul, a former Pharisee.

 Hershel Shanks's compilation book:Understanding the Dead Sea Scrolls: A Reader From the Biblical Archaeology Review

 by Hershel Shanks

 In my opinion the Dead Sea Scrolls support the Catholic and Eastern Orthodox positions vs the Protestant position all the time.
-The Reformers commited the mistake of thinking modern Rabinnical Judaism was like the Judaism of Jesus's times and was not.
-Judaism in Jesus times was more diverse and the Early Christians looked more at the Essenes and of course Jesus and the apostles teachings that to the Pharisees. :waving:
+The Reformers committed the mistake of thinking modern Rabbinical Judaism was like the Judaism of Jesus's times, and it was not.
+Judaism in Jesus times was more diverse, and the Early Christians looked more at the Essenes, and of course Jesus and the apostles teachings, than to the Pharisees.